 - brainstorm your own essay ideas

-- develop your essay for use in the Common Application and/or UC application
+- develop two strong essay drafts to use for the main Common Application and UC application essays

 - receive feedback on your writing every day, at every stage